Spirited affairs in California wine country, from the inland vinegard to the coastal vines.

 Santa Cruz Mountains

 The Santa Cruz Mountains ninth annual Vintners Festival is June 1-2 and June 8-9 from 11 a.m. to 5 p.m. at various restaurants and wineries throughout Santa Cruz, Santa Clara, and San Mateo Counties.
 Up to 40 small, family-owned wineries participate.
 For a $15 fee you receive a commemorative wine glass that serves as your ticket to both weekends of hors d'oeuvres and entertainment, crafts, bargains on wine and tastings.
 Chat with winemakers.
-Call or write for a self-guiding brochure at Santa Cruz Mountains Winegrowers, PO Box 3000, Santa Cruz, CA 95063; (408) 479-WINE (9463).
+Call for a self-guiding brochure at Santa Cruz Mountains Winegrowers, (408) 479-9463.

 Evening of Wine and Roses, a festival with auction of double magnum bottles, food, and tastings benefits the Watsonville Community Hospital.
 Its November 1, 5 to 9 p.m at the Santa Cruz County Fairgrounds in Watsonville.
-For information contact Santa Cruz Mountains Winegrowers Association (above).
+For information contact Santa Cruz Mountains Winegrowers Association.

 This article was first published in March 1996.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.